jr0cket/heroku-java-workshop-content/heroku-overview/developer-driven-deployment.md

 ---

-  It can be valuable to use a service such as Github or Bitbucket to collaborate on code, as they provide more features in that respect than Heroku.
-Here is a [simple team workflow with Github](http://jr0cket.co.uk/developer-guides/heroku-developer-team-workflow-with-github.png):
+  It can be valuable to use a service such as [Github](https://github.com) or Bitbucket to collaborate on code, as they provide more features in that respect than Heroku.
+Here is a [multi-team workflow with Github](http://jr0cket.co.uk/developer-guides/heroku-developer-team-workflow-with-github.png):

 ![Heroku Teams and Github Workflow](../images/heroku-developer-team-workflow-with-github.png)